dai-lk/VULCAN-Venus/README.md

 The script of ```output/reading_data.py``` serve as a good example of how to access to output files.
 The first step is to use "pickle.load" to unpack the binary files.
 The main variables are stored in three basic classes: data['variable'], data['atm'], and data['parameter'].
 You can also find all the names of variables and the class structure in ```store.py```.

+### Notes ###
+The dissolution rate coefficient and release rate coefficients of SO<sub>2</sub> were adopted from Rimmer et al. (2021) for retrieving the SO<sub>2</sub> depletion in the cloud region.
+These rate coefficients have not been verified by experiments yet.
+Their aqueous chemistry within the clouds, which removes the liquid SO<sub>2</sub> in Rimmer et al. (2021), is not included in our model.
+This might lead to overestimate of liquid SO<sub>2</sub>.
+Since it does not react with any other species, this issue can not affect the model result and would be removed after we couple the cloud formation into VULCAN-Venus.

 ## Remarks
 The project receives financial support from the National Natural Science Foundation of China and Natural Science Foundation of Hunan Province.